marcolago/Spin-Two-Three/README.md

 #### Default Controls

-Spin Two Three comes with built-in default controls you can easy implement in the markup just setting some classes.
+Spin Two Three comes with built-in default controls you can easyly implement in the markup just setting some classes.
 If you want to have an element which spins all the wheels when selected just add `spin-two-three-spin` class to the element, like this:

 ```html